Renee Rabinowitz: Early life and education

-She also earned a law degree from Notre Dame Law School.
+She also earned a Juris Doctor degree from Notre Dame Law School.

 Career

 Rabinowitz taught psychology at Indiana University.
 She later served as in-house legal counsel at Colorado College, and as a professional volunteer at the Israel Center for the Treatment of Psychotrauma.

 El Al discrimination lawsuit

 In December 2015, Rabinowitz was flying business class on an El Al flight from Newark, New Jersey, to Tel Aviv, Israel.
 After being seated next to a Haredi Jewish man, the man complained to an onboard flight attendant that he did not want to sit next to a woman because of his religious beliefs.
 As a result, Rabinowitz was forced to move seats.
 After speaking to Anat Hoffman, director of the Israel Religious Action Center (IRAC), the organization filed a court case on her behalf for unlawful discrimination.
 IRAC represented Rabinowitz at the trial.

 In June 2017, Rabinowitz was awarded 6,500 shekels (about $1,800).
 The trial also ruled that El Al's practice of requiring unwilling passengers to accommodate Haredi religious mores violated the country's Prohibition of Discrimination in Products law.
 The court required El Al to update its policy within six months to comply with Israeli discrimination law.
 After the verdict, IRAC lawyer Riki Shapira Rosenberg said they expected this to be extended to other airlines.